North Las Vegas, Nevada

 North Las Vegas is a suburban city in Clark County, Nevada, United States, in the Las Vegas Valley.
-As of the 2020 census, it had a population of 262,527, with an estimated population of 280,543 in 2022.
+As of the 2020 census, it had a population of 262,527, with an estimated population of 296,653 in 2025.
 The city was incorporated on May 1, 1946.
 It is the 4th most populous city in the state of Nevada, and the 73rd most populous city in the United States.

 History

+Prehistory

 Native Americans were the first to inhabit the area.
 Paiute Indians settled in the area in around 700 AD.

+Early history (1860s–1946)

 During the 1860s, Conrad Kiel established a ranch at the modern-day intersection of Carey Street and Losee Road in what would be North Las Vegas.
 In 1917, libertarian Thomas L. Williams of Eureka, Utah visited the Las Vegas Valley, back when Las Vegas, Las Vegas Indian Colony, and Arden were the only entities in the valley.
 He did not approve of Las Vegas, perhaps because of its rowdiness (he was a Christian, or at least went to church), or because Las Vegas' attempts at municipal control over its citizens.
 However, he was pleased by the abundance of the valley's artesian water and potential for agriculture.
 Two years later in 1919, he moved together with his family (his wife and three sons) to a 160-acre piece of land a mile from Las Vegas.
 That year, he founded his town, developing the town by building for himself and his family a house, sinking a well, grading roads, extending power lines, and forming a system of irrigation ditches.
 Williams believed that churches and church people should govern the new town, and so encouraged churches to buy property in the town.
 In 1919, the federally enforced Volstead Act was passed, which prohibited the sale, possession, and consumption of alcohol.
 Since there was no local law against alcohol, and because of a system of tunnels that would connect the town's underground speakeasies, the town attracted bootleggers from Las Vegas, although Williams was initially unaware of this.
 This gave his town the nickname of "Old Town".
 When he did discover it, he stuck with agriculture for his economic purposes.